 For most of us, taxes are generally unavoidable.
-Many events in life impact what taxes we pay and divorce is one of them.
-In fact, there are various issues in a divorce with potential tax implications and today we’ll focus on one of the main categories: support, meaning child support and alimony.
-Just as people benefit to a greater degree with tax planning, people who don’t consider tax implications when resolving their divorce are more likely to pay higher taxes.
-The best practice is to have a solid understanding of the taxes associated with the various elements of a divorce, prior to settling for divorce case.
+Many events in life impact what taxes we pay, and divorce is one of them.
+In fact, there are various issues in a divorce case with potential tax implications.
+Today, we’ll focus on one of the main categories: support, meaning child support and alimony.

 Now, in many cases, particularly on a temporary basis, an award of support may be “unallocated”.
 That is, there may be one total support order, obligating one spouse to pay unallocated, sometimes called undifferentiated, support.
 In those orders, it may not be clear which portion of the support order accounts for child support and which portion of the order accounts for alimony.
 Is in on allocated support order deductible like alimony or is it after-tax dollars as is the case with child support?
 The answer is that when there is an unallocated award of support, the entire amount maybe deductible to the party paying it and taxable to the recipient.
 However, if the portion that accounts for child support or alimony can be identified and separated out, the different tax treatment should be applied to each portion.